• Skip to primary navigation

 Jump to Recipe

-Trust me when I say that these no bake PB protein balls taste like dessert.
+Trust me when I say that these no-bake PB protein balls taste like dessert.
 In fact, they are kind of like eating peanut butter chocolate chip cookie dough.
 (But I promise they're wholesome and nutritious!)
-You're welcome. 😉
+These easy energy bites are vegan and gluten free, using protein powder and sweetened with a touch of maple syrup.

 Peanut butter protein balls with chocolate chips on a white plate with a blue and tan checkered napkin.